jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 ## One Possible Solution

 A common workaround is to trigger a timeout from init so that <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#start_link/3">start_link</a> will return immeditely.
-The expensive init code is then moved to a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#c:handle_info/2">handle_info</a> callback:
+The expensive initialization code is then moved to a <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html#c:handle_info/2">handle_info</a> callback:

 {% highlight elixir %}
 defmodule MyServer do